neilyboy/new_sport_scripts/README.md

 > This file must be ran from the root of this directory (where to store your .png logo files)
 > Files must be named city-mascot.png (I have exported all team logos as 500x500px PNG files - Example: "Metamora-Redbirds.png")

 This tool was written to help with OBS studio layouts.
 I may call for a single 'home.png' or 'away.png' multiple times for diffent scenes.
 This allows me to source all of the images in one directory.
 The goal was to allow for quick additions to new teams that may pop up in a tournament.
-I am able to quickly source a team logo (upscale it if needed - [Upscayl](https://www.upscayl.org/)), remove background and export as a transparent 500x500px image.
+I am able to quickly source a team logo (upscale it if needed - [Upscayl](https://www.upscayl.org/)) remove background [Adobe Express](https://new.express.adobe.com/tools/remove-background) and export as a transparent 500x500px image.

 This script will populate a few bits of dynamic content that I use often in my OBS layouts.
 It will first make a copy of the team logo and save it as either home.png or away.png (I use these on my score-bug, final-score and halftime scenes).
 It will then create 4 text files based on the selected home and away team.